Primary Source Evidence • All Four Tranches • Seven Agencies

 Apollo 12 surface operations Apollo 12 mission imagery Apollo 12 mission imagery

-The complete anomaly register across 224 documents from seven agencies.
-Filter by agency or validity.
-Document identifiers link to their entries in the archive.
+The full released record across seven agencies — each document tagged by the anomalies it documents, using the same taxonomy as the behaviors above.
+Filter by agency.
+For the complete searchable, sortable archive, see the PURSUE Corpus.
 Anomaly categories: K = Kinematics, M = Morphology, S = Sensor, N = Nuclear Proximity, B = Behavior, I = Institutional, Sp = Space.

 View on DVIDS → DVIDS — Defense Visual Information Distribution Service